WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.10.0 - TBD =
+* Added: Dashicon picker with popup. - Props arshidkv12
+* Added: Tag Cloud widget support for custom taxonomies.
+* Added: Filters that allow developers to override the data fetched from our options, if they choose to.
+* Added: Ability to clear all filled in label values.
+* Fixed: Hardened up various parts of our code to ensure security.
+* Fixed: Incorrectly referenced variable from post types instead of taxonomies, for the rest_controller_class property.

 = 1.9.2 - 2021-06-16 =
 * Added: "date" as a reserved taxonomy slug.
 * Fixed: duplicate "show_in_graphql" attribute output in "Get Code" output.